-Financials, our first fundamental in the Five Fundamentals, is one of the most important elements for a growing business.
+Financials, is one of the most important elements for a growing business.
 Accurately tracking financial data plays a crucial role in monitoring the overall health and stability of your company.
 Although the endless number of spreadsheets, checklists and calculations may seem overwhelming, they are essential for running day-to-day operations and even more important when seeking funding from lenders or investors.
 Financial reporting can help ensure your products and services are priced correctly, identify margins and determine your cash flow.

 Here are a few best practices to embrace when recording and preparing financial data:

 The general ledger is a master record of your company’s activities.
 It’s made through transferring journal entries of a company’s financial transactions from its accounting journal entries to one all-encompassing document.

 Each time a business makes a financial transaction, it adds a journal entry in their accounting journals.
 Companies list these transactions in chronological order, by amount and accounts that are affected and in what direction those accounts are affected.
 Then, the transaction is recorded in the general journal or one of the special journals (sales journal, purchases journal, cash receipts journal, etc.) for the most active accounts.

 While the accounting journals contain much of the details, the general ledger is used for viewing the big picture.
 Once financial transaction entries are made in the general journal, they are summarized and entered in the general ledger; each account on a separate page.

 Business owners use the general ledger to prepare financial statements, research out-of-balance conditions and internal and external audits.
 The ledger lists all of the company’s assets, liabilities, equity, revenue and expenses, and the balance of each.

 - Assets are short-term cash and investments and long-term possessions that can be used to run a business.